pdnsadmin/pdnsadmin-docs/docs/index.md

 pdnsAdmin is a friendly web-based DNS administration tool for [PowerDNS](https://www.powerdns.com/) server.
 The interface has full support for most of the features of PowerDNS.
 It has full support for IPv6.
 See feature list for all features.

-This version of Poweradmin is an adaptation of the Poweradmin that was written by Jorn Ekkelenkamp and Roeland Nieuwenhuis long time ago.
-The current version has been extended with numerous features that were missing in the original code and has considerable performance improvements.
-We also removed the "sequence updater" and replaced the database abstract layer code.
-We are now working hard in getting the basic setup right.
-As soon as all functionality is fixed, we will start working on the interface itself, improving it's usability and make it more attractive.
+We are now working hard in getting the basic setup right and provide the easiest way to get pdnsAdmin up and running quickly.
+Improving it's usability and make it more attractive and rich of features.

-pdnsAdmin is released under a GPL license.
+pdnsAdmin is released under a [MIT license](http://opensource.org/licenses/MIT).
 Most recent version is 1.0.1

 ### News